Epistemological Problems of Testimony

 Epistemological problems related to the Vulnerability Problem can be clarified and sub-divided by reference to a putative default rule for testimony (DR) (on default rules, see Bach 1984).
 The rule is an explicitly normative analogue to the fact that hearers do typically accept speakers’ testimony:

-If the speaker S asserts that p to the hearer H, then, under normal conditions, it is correct for H to accept (believe) S's assertion, unless H has special reason to object.
+If the speaker S asserts that p to the hearer H, then, under normal conditions, it is correct for H to accept (believe) S’s assertion, unless H has special reasons to object.

 The use of “correct” in the DR refers to norms that are not committed to the prescriptive readings of “ought” or “should” (Shah and Velleman 2005).
 What is correct for the assertional practice need not be what is prescribed for the individual hearer, who might be better off without the belief.
 Nevertheless, a natural corollary of the DR is that the hearer ought to accept the speaker’s word.
 But would such an ought be epistemic and prescriptive?
 If so, would it be in conflict with the thesis that believing is non-voluntary (Williams 1973)?